cmstead/dject/README.md

 - `container.registerModules(modules: [object])` -- Registers an array of modules at once; throws error on duplicate module

 ## Version History ##

+**v1.11.0**

+- Introduced globbing
+    - Default file glob (when non specified) is *.js
+    - Recursive glob only when specified in the config

 **v1.9.2**